Ronald Reagan: Civil rights

-Despite Reagan having opposed the Voting Rights Act of 1965, the bill was extended for 25 years in 1982.
-He initially opposed the establishment of Martin Luther King Jr. Day, but signed a veto-proof bill to create the holiday in 1983, and also alluded to claims that King was associated with communists during his career.
+Despite Reagan having opposed the Voting Rights Act of 1965, which he long-deemed "humiliating to the South", the bill was extended for 25 years in 1982.
+He initially opposed the establishment of Martin Luther King Jr. Day, believing that the momentum for establishing the holiday was "based on an image, not reality," but signed a bill to create the holiday in 1983 after it passed both houses of Congress with veto-proof margins.
 In 1984, he signed legislation intended to impose fines for fair housing discrimination offenses.
 In March 1988, Reagan vetoed the Civil Rights Restoration Act of 1987, but Congress overrode his veto.
 He had argued that the bill unreasonably increased the federal government's power and undermined the rights of churches and business owners.
+In doing so, Reagan was the first U.S. president to veto civil rights legislation since Andrew Johnson vetoed the Civil Rights Act of 1866, which was also overridden by Congress.
 Later in September, legislation was passed to correct loopholes in the Fair Housing Act of 1968.
-Reagan signed this legislation in a Rose Garden ceremony.

-Early in his presidency, Reagan appointed Clarence M. Pendleton Jr. as chair of the United States Commission on Civil Rights to criticism for politicizing the agency.
-Pendleton and Reagan's subsequent appointees steered the commission in line with Reagan's views on civil rights, arousing the ire of civil rights advocates.
+Early in his presidency, Reagan appointed Clarence M. Pendleton Jr., known for his opposition to affirmative action and equal pay for men and women, as chair of the United States Commission on Civil Rights.
+Pendleton and Reagan's subsequent appointees greatly eroded the enforcement of civil rights law, arousing the ire of civil rights advocates.
 In 1987, Reagan unsuccessfully nominated Robert Bork to the Supreme Court as a way to achieve his civil rights policy that could not be fulfilled during his presidency; his administration had opposed affirmative action, particularly in education, federal assistance programs, housing and employment, but Reagan reluctantly continued these policies.
 In housing, Reagan's administration saw considerably fewer fair housing cases filed than the three previous administrations.
-Reagan's recasting of civil rights through reduced enforcement of civil rights laws has been regarded by some as the largest since Lyndon B. Johnson's presidency.

 War on drugs

 In response to concerns about the increasing crack epidemic, Reagan intensified the war on drugs in 1982.
 While the American public did not see drugs as an important issue then, the FBI, Drug Enforcement Administration and the United States Department of Defense all increased their anti-drug funding immensely.
 Reagan's administration publicized the campaign to gain support after crack became widespread in 1985.
 Reagan signed the Anti-Drug Abuse Act of 1986 and 1988 to specify penalties for drug offenses.
 Both bills have been criticized in the years since for promoting racial disparities.
-Additionally, Nancy Reagan founded the "Just Say No" campaign to discourage others from engaging in recreational drug use and raise awareness about the dangers of drugs.
-A 1988 study showed 39 percent of high school seniors using illegal drugs compared to 53 percent in 1980, but Scott Lilienfeld and Hal Arkowitz say that the success of these types of campaigns have not been found to be affirmatively proven.
+Nancy Reagan founded the "Just Say No" campaign to discourage others from engaging in recreational drug use and raise awareness about the dangers of drugs.
+A 1988 study showed 39 percent of high school seniors using illegal drugs compared to 53 percent in 1980, but Scott Lilienfeld and Hal Arkowitz say that the success of these types of campaigns has not been affirmatively proven.